 We often perform our best, create our best work when our backs are to the wall and we have no other choice but to succeed.

-We all have our own specific goals we want to reach and my goal of breaking 2.18.00 for the marathon is no less difficult then you wanting to run 2 hours for the half-marathon.
+We all have our own specific goals.
+Furthermore, we want to go after tough goals like wanting to run 2 hours for the half-marathon.